To help firms understand their requirements, explore our links to useful information on EMIR, including our EMIR implementation reviews.

 EMIR implementation reviews

-In accordance with our statement of EMIR supervisory priorities, we conduct a series of implementation reviews.
+In accordance with our statement of EMIR supervisory priorities at the time of EMIR implementation, we conducted a series of implementation reviews.

 The findings of our implementation reviews are in the factsheets below: